sankalpbhatt/crypto-wallet-management/README.md

 NOTE: This repo has currently hardcoded the keys in yml but for security reasons it is best to store in some kind of key vault.
 For e.g. AWS Secret Manager.

+### Verify DB

+Use the credentials mentioned in application.yml to connect to DB client of your own choice.
+This application is configured to create schema on startup, so you should have schema and tables created.
+Once the APIs are executed, relevant resources will be created in their respective tables.

 ## Issues

 For raising any issues please use the issue